ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 }
 ```

-All the new behaviour gets enabled in the `useScenarios` function.
+The new behaviours get enabled in the `useScenarios` function.
 ```ts
 useScenarios((enable, state) => {
   const todosRef = state("s_todos", []);